 In this scenario, the request starts at point A (your device) to point B (the website’s server) and back again as normal.
 But now your computer sends out layered requests, and each one is encrypted individually.
 This relays you from Tor node to Tor node (A to D to W to M and finally to B) before exiting the network and reaching the destination.
 Even if someone was to intercept your traffic.
 The layers of encryption ensure they can only understand the previous and next jump but would not know where the chain starts or ends.

 As I am sure you are thinking, “If a VPN slows your browning speed this much, bring it to a halt”.
 If you were thinking this, then you would be on the right path.
-By leapfrogging from computer to computer in order to hide your journey, it is a much longer process to get the information you sought out for.
+By leapfrogging from computer to computer in order to hide your journey, it is a much longer process to get the information you are looking for.

 The Wrap Up